Approximate and discrete Euclidean vector bundles: Background

 An isomorphism between vector bundles $p : E \to B$ and $p' : E' \to B$ consists of a fiberwise map $m : E \to E'$ that is a linear isomorphism on each fiber.
 The family of isomorphism classes of rank-$d$ vector bundles over $B$ is denoted by $\Vect_d(B)$.

-A partition of unity argument shows that, if $B$ is paracompact, the trivialization of a vector bundle on $B$ can be taken so that the associated cocycle takes values in the orthogonal group.
+A partition of unity argument shows that, if $B$ is paracompact (in the sense of \cite[Section~5.8]{MS}), the trivialization of a vector bundle on $B$ can be taken so that the associated cocycle takes values in the orthogonal group.
 When $B$ is paracompact, this gives a bijection

 In particular $\Vect_d(B) \cong \apprH{1}{}{B}{O(d)} \cong \Prin_{O(d)}(B)$.